MilesPong/indigo/README.md

  - Trash support
  - Counter with multiple drivers support
  - Backup with Google Drive storage support
- - Multiple mix for building backend and frontend
+ - Multiple Mix for compiling backend and frontend

-More features can be discovery in [CHANGELOG.md](CHANGELOG.md)
+More features can be found in [CHANGELOG.md](CHANGELOG.md)

 ## Server Requirements

-Basic requirements are listed in official [document](https://laravel.com/docs/5.5#server-requirements).
+Basic requirements are listed in the official [document](https://laravel.com/docs/5.5#server-requirements).

-Also additional services below may be used and **recommended**
+Also, additional services below may be used and **recommended**

 - Redis
 - Algolia